an-minyoung/an-minyoung.github.io/_pages/research.md

 {% endfor %}

 ## How does gender shape identity formation?
+* An, Minyoung & Jennifer Carlson.
+2022.
+“Politics at the Gun Counter: Examining Partisanship and Masculinity among Conservative Gun Sellers During the 2020 Gun Purchasing Surge.”
+Social Problems.[https://doi.org/10.1093/socpro/spac046](https://doi.org/10.1093/socpro/spac046)

+* An, Minyoung, Dylan Simburger, and Daniel Martínez.
+“The Influence of Medical Inequality Perceptions on the Political Identity of U.S. Hispanic-Latinos”.
+Article manuscript in progress.

 {% for project in site.projects %}
 {% if project.category == "gender-identity" %}